 Successful completion of this course will be measured by projects, presentations, tests, document-based questions, and research papers.
-The completion of a formal research paper, in conjunction with the Library Skills Curriculum, is mandated for completion of the course.

 This course can be counted in partial fulfillment of the state-mandated fifteen (15) credits of social studies, five (5) of which must be in world history.